CDDR1/CDDR1/README.md

 <!-- || ABOUT ME SECTION || -->
 <p align="center">
-  I like coding, playing guitar, watching/playing soccer and listening to music.
+  Creating websites sparked my passion for programming and Web Development.
+I like learning about new technologies and working on personal projects to fledge out my skills.
+When I'm not coding, you'll probably find me listening to music (mostly Rock), watching soccer or playing guitar.
 </p>

 <br>